radumarias/rencfs/README.md

 - A GUI is on the way [rencfs_desktop](https://github.com/radumarias/rencfs_desktop)
 - Mobile apps for Android and iOS are on the way

-# Contribution
+# Contribute

 Feel free to fork it, change and use it in any way that you want.
 If you build something interesting and feel like sharing pull requests are always appreciated.

 # Performance